rod-trent/Copilot-for-Security/Prompts/Readme.md

 Want to learn more?
 See: <a href="https://rodtrent.substack.com/p/prompt-engineering-for-ai-a-valuable">Prompt Engineering for AI: A Valuable Skill for Security Professionals?</a>

-This folder contains prompt examples and templates for use with Copilot for Security to provide ideas to build on to create your own.
+This folder contains prompt examples, prompting templates, and Promptbooks for use with Copilot for Security to provide ideas to build on to create your own.

 <table>
 <tr>